koli170/FunkTactics/README.md

 ### Notes
 System is used but ONLY TO CLEAR THE SCREEN.
 This is used for drawing functions, i am not aware of a better solution.\
 At the top of the ft_drawer.hpp file the clear command is defined according to the system.
-I am yet to test this on other systems, but it does work on my MAC, if this causes issues you can head to the top of the ft_drawer.hpp file and simplu define CLEAR_COMMAND as a string representation of the command used on your system to clear the terminal screen.
+I am yet to test this on other systems, but it does work on my MAC, if this causes issues you can head to the top of the ft_drawer.hpp file and simply define CLEAR_COMMAND as a string representation of the command used on your system to clear the terminal screen.

 ### Known Bugs
 There are a few bugs that i am aware of but they are really minor and i deemed them to be not worth the time to tackle.